kaweski/kaweski/README.md

 ### Hi there 👋

+My name is Isadora Kaweski, but you can call me Isa. ✨ (Some friends reach me as Natasha, because it's my first name, but I don't like it.
+So, call me Isa 😄).

+I live in Brazil and I'm 29 years old.
+I still study Computer Science (as you can see I have a lot of Java and C repositories just because of that), but I graduate at the end of this year.

+I'm a Front-end Developer since 2012 when I was having Graphic Computer classes and started working in an agency in Belo Horizonte-MG.
+I started my career with agancies, but since middle 2017 I work in financial products.
+I loved work with financial product and I prefer to work with MONEY!
+Hahaha Just kidding...

+Today I work in a Bank and I use Javascript and CSS as my work tools.

+To be more precise:

+- 🔭 I’m currently working on product to legal entities (we call it PJ - pessoa jurídica - in Brazil).
+- 🌱 I’m currently learning more of React and other Javascript frameworks, also reading a lot for my CBT.
+- 📫 How to reach me: naweskil@gmail.com or isadorakaweski@gmail.com
+- ⚡ Fun fact: I'm currently enjoying this quarantine playing a lot of The Sims 4 (Origin account: kaweskisa) and World of Warcraft (Blizzard account: naweskil) 😊.
+- 🤔 Oh!
+Before quarantine I was studying a way to create a RPG platform, to help masters to organize their table.
+If you want to help, please reach me!

+Keep your feet on the ground.

 <!--
 **naweskil/naweskil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.